 In a bowl of cold water dunk and agitate the morels briefly and remove.
 Discard the water, refill with fresh and repeat the previous step once or twice until water is clean.
 It is important not to let the morels sit in the water for any period of time as you don’t want them to absorb any more water.
 Place morels on a plate between kitchen towels and set aside until ready to use.

 Peel and cube the celeriac.
 On a low heat, in a heavy-based, wide pan, sweat the celeriac with a knob of butter and pinch of salt until soft and translucent with no colour (approximately 15 mins) then add the milk, water and cream and simmer until completely soft.
 Take off the heat and cool for a few minutes.
 Strain off and keep the liquid.
-Place the celeriac in a blender and slowly add the liquid while blending to create a vortex in the blender, to reach a perfect consistency the puree should be smooth, thick, but not runny.
-Check the seasoning, cover the surface with a piece of baking paper (cartouche) to prevent a skin forming, and set aside.
+Place the celeriac in a blender and slowly add the liquid while blending to create a vortex in the blender, to reach a perfect consistency the purée should be smooth, thick, but not runny.
+Check the seasoning, cover the surface with a piece of baking paper (cartouche) to prevent a skin forming and set aside.

 Preheat oven to 180 degrees (fan), or 200 degrees conventional.
 Remove the sea bass portions from the fridge.
 Pat the skin dry with paper towel and lightly season.
-In a non stick, heavy based frying pan heat olive oil until the pan is hot but not smoking.
+In a non stick, heavy-based frying pan heat olive oil until the pan is hot but not smoking.
 Gently place sea bass in the pan skin side down, dropping the portions away from you so as not to splash hot oil.
 Gently use the back of a fish slice to press down and ensure the skin is flat on the surface of the pan.
 Keep the pan on a medium to medium-high heat and once the edges of the skin appear golden, transfer the sea bass onto a baking tray on a piece of parchment skin side up and set aside.